-- Rescinds an Early Action and instead provides \$227.8 million ongoing General Fund to support a 5% base increase. - Approves the May Revision proposal to reduce support by \$125 million one-time General Fund.
-This funding will be restored in the 2025-26 fiscal year. - Includes legislative intent language to defer a 5% base increase (\$240.7 million ongoing General Fund) in the 2025-26 fiscal year, to be paid back in 2026-27 with a one-time back payment of \$240.7 million and an ongoing increase of \$240.7 million. - Includes legislative intent language to defer a planned base increase of \$240.7 million from 2026-27 to 2027-28, to be paid back in 2027-28, with a one-time back payment of this amount, along with an ongoing base increase of this amount. - Approves the May Revision proposal to reduce support for UC base operations by 7.95% (\$252 million ongoing General Fund) in the 2025-26 fiscal year. - Rescinds an Early Action and instead provides \$31 million to support the third year of the nonresident replacement program at the Berkeley, Los Angeles and San Diego campuses. - Includes legislative intent language to defer \$31 million to support the fourth year of the nonresident replacement program at the Berkeley, Los Angeles and San Diego campuses in the 2025-26 fiscal year.
-The deferral would be repaid in 2026-27. - Includes legislative intent language to defer \$31 million from 2026-27 to 2027-28.
-In 2027-28, it is the intent of the Legislature to provide a one-time back payment of this 2027-28 deferred amount, along with an ongoing increase of this amount. - Approves May Revision proposal to set an enrollment target of 2,927 additional full-time equivalent students in 2024-25 when compared to 2023-24. - Includes legislative intent language that UC increase enrollment by 2,947 full-time equivalent students (FTES) in 2025-26 when compared to 2024-25. - Approves the Governor's Budget proposal to provide \$14.5 million ongoing General Fund to support debt service on the UC Merced medical education building. - Approved in Early Action the Governor's Budget proposal to forego \$300 million one-time General Fund for the UCLA Institute for Immunology and Immunotherapy.
+- Rescinds an Early Action and instead provides \$228 million ongoing General Fund to support a 5% base increase. - Approves the May Revision proposal to reduce support by \$125 million one-time General Fund.
+This funding will be restored in the 2025-26 fiscal year. - Includes legislative intent language to defer a 5% base increase (\$241 million ongoing General Fund) in the 2025-26 fiscal year.
+The deferral would be repaid in 2026-27. - Includes legislative intent language to reduce support for UC base operations by 7.95% (\$252 million ongoing General Fund) in the 2025-26 fiscal year. - Rescinds an Early Action and instead provides \$31 million to support the third year of the nonresident replacement program at the Berkeley, Los Angeles and San Diego campuses. - Includes legislative intent language to defer \$31 million to support the fourth year of the nonresident replacement program at the Berkeley, Los Angeles and San Diego campuses in the 2025-26 fiscal year.
+The deferral would be repaid in 2026-27. - Approves May Revision proposal to set an enrollment target of 2,927 additional full-time equivalent students in 2024-25 when compared to 2023-24. - Includes legislative intent language that UC increase enrollment by 1% (2,066) full-time equivalent students (FTES) in 2025-26 when compared to 2024-25. - Approves the Governor's Budget proposal to provide \$14.5 million ongoing General Fund to support debt service on the UC Merced medical education building. - Approved in Early Action the Governor's Budget proposal to forego \$300 million one-time General Fund for the UCLA Institute for Immunology and Immunotherapy. - Approve May Revise proposal to eliminate the use of the Managed Care Organization tax to expand graduate medical education. - Requires UC campuses to prepare campus climate action plans that establish and reinforce policies to foster freedom of expression and the free exchange of ideas that comply with state and federal law and campus policies while also protecting student, staff and faculty safety and access to educational opportunities.

-- Approve May Revise proposal to eliminate the use of the Managed Care Organization tax to expand graduate medical education. - Requires UC campuses, as a condition of receiving \$25 million of state financial assistance, to prepare campus climate notifications to all students prior to the Fall 2024 term that include the campus's Time, Place, and Manner Policy, which identifies the allowable parameters of free speech activities and the campus, the Student Code of Conduct, which identifies acceptable student behavior, and relevant state and federal laws, which delineate legal and illegal activities, the systemwide Nondiscrimination Policy, which ensures compliance with Title VI and Title VII of the Civil Rights Act of 1964, and other processes and policies relating to the balance of freedom of expression with student, staff and faculty safety and access to educational opportunities. - Approves the May Revise proposal to cut \$13.5 million ongoing General Fund to backfill lowered Proposition 56 funds to support graduate medical education. - Rejects May Revise proposal to reduce funding for UC Labor Centers by \$13 million ongoing General Fund. - Approves May Revise proposal to pull back remaining UC Equal Opportunity Practices and Professional Development funding. - Rejects May Revise proposal to pull back \$13.7 million one-time General Fund for UCLA Latino Policy and Politics Institute. - Rejects May Revise to pull back \$5 million one-time General Fund for UC Davis Equine Performance and Rehabilitation Center. - Approves May Revise adjustments to Breast Cancer Research, Cigarette and Tobacco Products Research, Oiled Wildlife Care Network, and UC Nutrition Policy Institute amounts due to updated revenue estimates. - Approves May Revise proposal to create the Electronic Cigarette Settlement Fund and provide \$1.97 million for research and outreach programs. - Approves May Revise proposal to extend encumbrance date to June 30, 2025 for the California Institute on Law, Neuroscience and Education. - Approves supplemental reporting language to report on possible UC programming that could be provided at the Chula Vista UniverCity site. - Approves supplemental reporting language to report on UC costs associated with compact goals.
+- Approves the May Revise proposal to cut \$13.5 million ongoing General Fund to backfill lowered Proposition 56 funds to support graduate medical education. - Rejects May Revise proposal to reduce funding for UC Labor Centers by \$13 million ongoing General Fund. - Approves May Revise proposal to pull back remaining UC Equal Opportunity Practices and Professional Development funding. - Rejects May Revise proposal to pull back \$13.7 M one-time General Fund for UCLA Latino Policy and Politics Institute. - Rejects May Revise to pull back \$5 M one-time General Fund for UC Davis Equine Performance and Rehabilitation Center. - Approves May Revise adjustments to Breast Cancer Research, Cigarette and Tobacco Products Research, Oiled Wildlife Care Network, and UC Nutrition Policy Institute amounts due to updated revenue estimates. - Approves May Revise proposal to create the Electronic Cigarette Settlement Fund and provide \$1.97 million for research and outreach programs. - Approves May Revise proposal to extend encumbrance date to June 30, 2025 for the California Institute on Law, Neuroscience and Education. - Approves supplemental reporting language to report on possible UC programming that could be provided at the Chula Vista UniverCity site. - Approves supplemental reporting language to report on UC costs associated with compact goals.